JimberSoftware/docs/devices/servers/servers.md

 ---
 ## Server online/offline

-In the overview of the servers, you can see which is online or offline.
+In the overview of the servers you can see which is online or offline.

-A server online will appear in the overview with a green dot.
-A server offline will appear in the overview with a red dot.
-For a server with an extra green arrow, an update is available.
+An online server will appear in the overview with a green dot.
+An offline server will appear in the overview with a red dot.
+When a server upgrade is available, it will be indicated by a green circle with an upward-pointing arrow.

 ![server online.png](server_online.png ':size=800')